 Great Ways to Celebrate National Oyster Day

 There’s no better way to celebrate National Oyster Day than to enjoy a delicious dish, and at Hearthstone Kitchen & Cellar, we have plenty of great choices for you to enjoy.

 A quick look at our menu reveals plenty of delectable seafood choices.
 Start off with a shellfish platter of main lobster, tiger shrimp, and oysters so your whole table can share.
 Want something all for yourself?
 We offer fresh hand shucked oysters that you can enjoy as an appetizer or as a main course.

 Looking for additional seafood options?
 Our shrimp cocktail is a favorite choice, and our salmon is poached with olive oil and perfectly complemented by spring peas and morel mushrooms.

 Of course, we also have plenty of drinks that make wonderful pairings with any of our dishes, including our seafood dishes.
 Try one of our specialty cocktails, like our Endless Summer or Cucumber Essence.
 Looking for wine or beer?
 We have countless choices and our talented waitstaff can always recommend some popular pairings.

-Here at Hearthstone, we’re known for having some of the freshest local oysters that you’ll find.
+Here at Hearthstone, we’re known for having some of the freshest local oysters that you’ll find and on National Oyster Day you can enjoy them for $1 all evening long.
 We serve our oysters on ice with all of the toppings that you need to bring out their natural flavor.
 We shuck each and every oyster here in-house, so your dish will be fresh and delicious.